nihalh01/cosi/README.md

 4. **Shut down**

 ### Structure (technology)
 According to its basic function, the dashboard is a freely configurable work environment that can be configured as freely as possible both for your own work and for the visualization and presentation of the results (more on this under InfoScreen and Outlook).
-According to its structure, the Dashboard is completely ignorant of the content that is presented on it.
+According to its structure, the Dashboard is entirely ignorant of the content that is presented on it.
 So it is conceivable to expand it at will in future development steps.

 Using a simple, preconfigured function, content from other modules can be transferred to the dashboard and displayed there as a new widget.